Nobody Wants to Be Lonely: Music videos

 The accompanying music video for "Nobody Wants to Be Lonely" was filmed at the Miami Biltmore Hotel in December 2000 and was directed by American director Wayne Isham, who had also directed the videos for Martin's previous singles "Vuelve", "The Cup of Life", "La Bomba", "Livin' la Vida Loca", "She Bangs", and "Shake Your Bon-Bon".
 The visual was aired on January 16, 2001, on MTV's Making the Video.
 The video begins with several doves flying out of a historical building while Aguilera is standing alone in the foyer of the building.
 In the next scene, Martin is shown, leaning on the wall of an outdoor maze.
 The two start singing the song, and Aguilera shows off on the stairs out of the building while Martin watches her.

 In another scene, Martin is seen outside standing between columns of the mansion.
 He and Aguilera then pass each other on the stairs and show love between themselves by hugging and spinning around each other.
 Martin touches her arm, and they look into each other's eyes.
 He once again passes by the columns, and the video depicts flying doves in the last scene.
 A music video was also filmed for "Sólo Quiero Amarte", which aired in 2001 and shows only Martin in the same scenes of "Nobody Wants to Be Lonely" video, singing the Spanish song in different locations of the mansion by his own.
 Mallory Schlossberg from Bustle described "Nobody Wants to Be Lonely" video set as "pretty epic", saying: "The architecture steals the show."
 Cristal Mesa from mitú named the visual Martin's 16th-best music video on her 2018 list and E!
 Online staff ranked it as Aguilera's 16th-best music video in 2021.
-It won the award for Outstanding Music Video at the 2002 ALMA Awards.
+It won the award for Outstanding Music Video at the 2002 ALMA Awards, and was also nominated for Ritmo Latino Award as the Best Music Video of the Year.